Caring for the Greyhound in Hot Weather:

 As detailed in IGB’s Code of Practice in the Care & Welfare of the Greyhound, the owner/trainer of a greyhound is responsible for the animal’s welfare.
 The principles which underpin best welfare practice apply at all times but some take on a greater urgency during hot weather, these principles being ‘Freedom from thirst, discomfort, pain, distress and the freedom to express normal behaviour.’

-Keep you greyhound stress free in hot weather.
-Think ---
+Keep your greyhound stress free in hot weather.
+Think VENTILATION, WATER, SHADE.

 Transporting a greyhound during hot weather can be high risk unless the vehicle is air conditioned or can be adequately ventilated.